medied/StoreCard/README.md

     // Present and release the controller
     [self presentViewController:reader animated:YES completion:nil];

-    // Add this as well
-    id<NSFastEnumeration> results = [info objectForKey: ZBarReaderControllerResults];
+    // Add this as well somwhere in your implementation file id<NSFastEnumeration> results = [info objectForKey: ZBarReaderControllerResults];

     ZBarSymbol *symbol = nil;